nvim-neo-tree/neo-tree.nvim/README.md

 `require("neo-tree").setup(config)`

-### Commands
+### Commands (for sidebar and float postions)

-Here are the various ways to open the tree:
+Here are the various ways to open the tree as a sidebar or float:

 ```
 :NeoTreeReveal